 Students are expected to arrive for the class on time and then leave when the class is over.
+Parents must come to the school office to sign their students in and out if they enter or exit at any time other than our regularly-scheduled morning drop off and afternoon pick up times.
 Students may not stay at Covenant unattended.
 The parents are asked to contact the school office in the event that they are going to be late in picking up the student.

 Interested families are required to apply to Covenant through our regular admissions process.
 Part-time students may only matriculate in courses for which they qualify, as determined through admissions testing.
 Each student is limited to no more than seventeen class periods per week.
 Part-time enrollment is normally only valid for one academic year per child.
 Re-enrollment is possible but contingent on space considerations and the approval of the Head of School.